-\begin{proof} First let's note that finite union of finite c.e.\ sets is finite follows from $B\Sigma_2$.
-Fix $n$ and a computable total function $f$.
-Then is an occurrence of $B\Sigma_2$, see Equation~\ref{BS2}.
+\begin{proof} First, we note that the statement ``the finite union of finite c.e.\ sets is finite'' follows from $\mathrm{B}\Sigma^0_2$: Fix $n$ and a computable total function $f$.
+Then

+is an occurrence of $\mathrm{B}\Sigma^0_2$ (see Equation~\ref{BS2}).
 So (b) implies (a).
-The followings implications show (a) implies (b):
+The following implications show that (a) implies (b):

 The first clause is the hypothesis of Equation~\ref{BS2}.
-The last the conclusion.
+The last is the conclusion.
 The second clause follows from Equation~\ref{FU}.
-The third clause follows from (a) (see Equation~\ref{FU2}.).
+The third clause follows from (a) (see Equation~\ref{FU2}).
 The last implication follows from Equation~\ref{FU}.

-The contrapositive of the infinite pigeonhole principle is that if one has finite many pigeonholes all containing finitely many pigeons you only have finitely many pigeons.
-Consider $C$ a $\Sigma_1$ definable partial coloring into $n$.
-Consider the c.e.\ sets $W_{f(i)} = \{x | C(x)=i\}$.
-If every $W_{f(i)}$ is finite, for $i<n$, then (a) implies that the domain of $C$ is finite.
-A finite collection of c.e.\ sets $W_{f(i)}$, for $i < n$, induces a $\Sigma_1$ partial coloring $C(x)=i$ iff there is a $s$ such that $i$ is the least $e$ such that $x \in W_{f(e),s}$ and for all $t<s$, all $i < n$, $x \not\in W_{f(i),s}$.
-If the $W_{f(i)}$ are finite then (c) implies the domain of $C$ is finite and hence the union of the $W_{f(i)}$ is also finite.
-Hence (a) and (c) are equivalent. \end{proof}
+The contrapositive of the Infinite Pigeonhole Principle asserts that if one has finitely many pigeonholes, each containing finitely many pigeons, then the total number of pigeons is finite.
+Let $C$ be a $\Sigma^0_1$-definable partial coloring into $n$.
+Consider the c.e.\ sets $W_{f(i)} = \{x \mid C(x)=i\}$.
+If every $W_{f(i)}$ is finite for $i<n$, then (a) implies that the domain of $C$ is finite.
+A finite collection of c.e.\ sets $W_{f(i)}$ for $i < n$ induces a $\Sigma^0_1$ partial coloring: $C(x)=i$ iff there is an $s$ such that $i$ is the least $e$ such that $x \in W_{f(e),s}$ and for all $t<s$ and all $i < n$, $x \not\in W_{f(i),t}$.
+If the $W_{f(i)}$ are finite, then (c) implies the domain of $C$ is finite, and hence the union of the $W_{f(i)}$ is also finite.
+Hence, (a) and (c) are equivalent. \end{proof}